-If you’ve traveled around Takoma Park the past month or so you’ve probably noticed green, orange, and yellow bikes in all sorts of places.
-Montgomery County has partnered with several dockless bikeshare companies to increase access to sustainable transportation options in our area.
-Unlike the Capital Bikeshare, the new dockless bikes do not rely on a fixed biking station and can be parked almost anywhere.
+If you’ve traveled around Takoma Park during the past month or so you’ve probably noticed green, orange, and yellow bikes in all sorts of places.
+Montgomery County has partnered with several dockless bikeshare companies to increase access to sustainable transportation options in our area, and Takoma Park recently signed on to the agreement.
+Unlike Capital Bikeshare, the new dockless bikes do not rely on a fixed bike parking station and can be parked almost anywhere.
 Customers use a mobile phone application to locate a nearby bike with GPS.
 The process for using this new bikeshare is quick and easy.
 Although each dockless bikeshare company has their own process, many follow the same basic steps:

 - Download the dockless bikeshare mobile application.

 - Open the mobile application, create a profile, and locate a bike using GPS.

 - Unlock a bike by scanning a code and start the ride.

 - Park your bike in a responsible location and close your lock to end the trip.